zicaiw625/tracking-guardian/COMPLIANCE.md

 2. Customer has provided consent (verified via PixelEventReceipt)
 3. Data is immediately hashed and transmitted, never stored in plaintext

+**Shopify PCD Access Control:**
+- The app developer has completed Shopify's Protected Customer Data (PCD) review process
+- PCD fields (email, phone, name, address) are only accessible when the app has been granted PCD access
+- Without PCD approval, these fields may be unavailable or return null from Shopify APIs
+- Merchants do NOT need to complete PCD review themselves - this is the developer's responsibility

 ---

 ## 2. Data Processing Purposes